 Implementing a CRM can be a big undertaking, and once upon a time, they were only for big companies with big budgets.
 Multiple companies offer a variety of systems now that can meet nearly every budget.
 They use simple interfaces that allow you to track customer interactions and information points, and they fully integrate with your website/marketing, Point of Sale, inventory systems and shipping.

 Getting over internal resistance

-When you are considering the implementation of a CRM system, here is a list of things to consider:
+When you are considering implementing a CRM system, here is a list of things to consider:

 2. Timeline: Adopting a new system takes time.
 In moving to a new all-encompassing project management system at de Novo, we were told to "give it a year."
 When someone tells you that—listen.
-It really will take that long.
+It may take that long.
 Remind yourself and your team of this throughout the transition.
-Almost every program out there is going to take a lot of work to become fully integrated.
-Make sure you allot for the full timeline.
+Almost every (good) program is going to take a lot of work to become fully integrated.
+Make sure you plan and allot for the timeline.

 3. Research the system: Talk to others in your industry and beyond about what they use and read reviews on G2 Crowd and other objective sites.
 Your goal is to collect better data and be able to access and gain actionable insights.

-4. Involve your team: Buy-in works better when people feel heard.
+4. Involve your team: Buy-in works better when people feel heard, from admins to stakeholders.
 Listen to their concerns.
-Find out what the current pain points are and how this program solves them and will help the company meet its goals.
+Find out what the current pain points are and how a CRM like Hubspot solves them and will help the company meet its goals.
 Run internal demos, and once you decide on a system, bring the whole team up to speed on the process, the training timeline and the end goal, and enlist their support.
 Build in milestones and celebrations around launch and adoption of the new software.
-And listen when they express their frustration, but be firm in the expectations around use of the program.
+Listen when they express their frustration, but be firm in the expectations around use of the program.